keefstudio/motivator/readme.md

   <p align="center">
     A list making app to help with routine and indecision.
     Sort bucket items into collections and create radomly generated to-do lists.
-Check and delete items to track progress, and stay motivated!
+Check and delete completed items to watch your buckets emptied, and be more motivated!
     <br />
     <br />